Video summary

 Let's take a look at what this expression means, put it into context and, above all, where it comes from.
 When we say we're trying to drown fish, we mean we're trying to divert a conversation.

-In a conversation with someone, a subject comes up and you don't want to talk about it, or you're really trying to divert the conversation so that it doesn't come up again, because either it bothers you, it embarrasses you, or you're not allowed to talk about it because you promised someone that you weren't going to talk about it.
+In a conversation with someone, a subject comes up and you don't want to talk about it, or you're really trying to divert the conversation so that it doesn't come up again, because either it bothers you, it embarrasses you or you don't have the right to talk about it because you promised someone that you weren't going to talk about it.

 So you're really trying to bury the fish.